Blog Layout

 Private health insurance plans are offered all times of the year through private insurance specialists, like AZ Health Insurance Brokers.
 Insurance brokers work directly with health insurers and can give you a customized quote that provides you with the best insurance offering for your budget and health needs.

 Private plans can also vary widely in price and coverage.
 If you have a pre-existing condition, you may pay for a more expensive plan with a private insurer.
-But if you’re relatively healthy, you may be able to get a less expensive plan that still covers you for emergencies and preventive care.
+But if you’re relatively healthy, you may be able to get a less expensive plan compared to a COBRA or ACA plan, that still covers you for emergencies and preventive care.

 When you might want a private plan: If you’re not eligible for COBRA, and if you won’t get any subsidies from the ACA marketplace, a private plan can be a good option.
 You can get an individual insurance quote for a private health insurance plan within minutes here.